 - The witness testifies about specific instances of a person's behavior that infer character.

-A routine practice of a business or a person's habits may be admitted to prove that the person in question is in line with their routine.
-This can be admitted to the court without corroboration or eye witness.
-An expert testimony is stated during a trial by an expert witness on any subject that is relevant to the case being tried.
+Expert testimony is stated during a trial by a witness on any subject that is relevant to the case being tried.
 Their fields of expertise are usually scientific or technical.
-Not only does each expert need to have relevant and reliable knowledge to the case, but their knowledge must have substance to it.
+Not only does each expert need to have relevant and reliable knowledge of the case, but their knowledge must have substance to it.
 Usually, the more qualifications and credentials an expert witness has, the less likely they will be disqualified from the trial.

-An expert must base their opinion of the case on facts and data they have personally observed.
+Experts must base their opinion of the case on facts and data they have observed.
 If an expert is duly qualified, they may provide an opinion on the case as a whole.
 In general, lay witnesses are not allowed to give opinions unless authorized by the rules of evidence.

 Prior statements made by a witness can be admissible if the party admitting the statement discloses it to the other party's attorney.
-Generally, present sense is admissible if it describes an event as it was happening or immediately after.
+Generally, the present sense is admissible if it describes an event as if it were happening or immediately after.
 An excited utterance, which is when a statement is made while under the stress of excitement, can also be admissible.

-Any hearsay that might be tied to a medical record that can prove factual information is also admissible.
-This is because a medical professional made a diagnosis or treatment based on professional knowledge.
+Any hearsay tied to a medical record that can prove factual information is also admissible.
+This is because a medical professional makes a diagnosis or treatment based on professional knowledge.

-Other things like business records, public records/reports, and learned treatises are usually considered to be admissible.
-Business records are assumed to have a level of truth; therefore, they're typically exempt from hearsay.
+Business records, public records/reports, and learned treatises are usually considered to be admissible.
+Business records are assumed to have a level of truth and typically exempt from hearsay.
 This exemption plays a heavy role in business litigation.
-Likewise, records, including vital information or a public office's activities, are also usually admissible.
+Records, including vital information or a public office's activities, are also usually admissible.
 However, public records and reports are only admissible if the opposition party doesn't cast doubt on them.

 Learned treatises may be admissible if an expert relies on them or if they're brought to their attention during the examination.
 These include treatises, pamphlets, and periodicals.